Uniswap v4 & Aggregators

 cooldown() | Must be 0 for sells; non-zero makes sells revert (RedeemCooldownActive) rather than queue a deferred payout.
 Buys are unaffected. |

-wstGBP through the PoolManager to the recipient, and every leg is compliance-checked.
+wstGBP through the PoolManager to the recipient, and every leg is screened.

 Choosing a venue